JIANG-Yixin-ZJU-UoE/IBI1_2024-25/Practical13/findings_and_interpretation.md

 1. The length and subcellular localisation of the human SOD2 protein:
    The length is 222 amino acids.
-The protein is in the mitochondria.
+The protein is in the mitochondrion matrix.
 2. The range of percentage identities in the reported online BLAST results:
    Human SOD: 58.1%--100%
    Mouse SOD: 57.3%--100%